Sometimes I would go to the supermarket and say ‘thank you’ to the cashier before they start scanning my products.

 To keep things present.

 To keep things clear.
-This is where we're at.
-And we are in this together.
+This is where we’re at.
+Don’t want to say this, but we ARE in this together.

-In times of confusion, something that also matters is an ability to explore your own feelings, with whatever vehicle that is available to you.
+In times of confusion, something that matters is allowing yourself to process your emotions, with whatever tool that is available to you.

 For some it’s radio, for some - Instagram stories, for some watching this whole thing unfold on Bloomberg and mentally placing bets on future economic scenarios – "We'll see at the end of the week where this is going".
 Others are happy to be able to transfer their work to Zoom successfully at the age of 60.
 And some are just being flirty as they wait for the red to turn green.
 Because why wait.